Methodios Anthrakites: Life

 Anthrakites was born in the village of Kaminia (Καμινιά) or Kamnia (Καμνιά), in the Zagori region (Epirus).
 He studied in the Gioumeios (later Balaneios) School in Ioannina under Georgios Sougdouris.
 After becoming a priest, he left for Venice in 1697, where he studied philosophy, mathematics, geometry, trigonometry, astronomy, and physics.
 His stay in Venice lasted until 1708, he was a priest at San Giorgio dei Greci.
 He was associated with Meletius Tipaldi a former Greek Orthodox convert to Roman Catholicism living in Venice.
 He urged Methodios to publish three of his works at the printing house of Nikolaos Glykis.
-In 1699, Theories are Christian and psycho-beneficial advices for every Christian, 1707 Spiritual visit and in 1708, Shepherd of reasonable sheep.
+In 1699 Christian Theories and Spiritual Advises, 1707 Spiritual Visitation and in 1708, Shepherd of Reasonable Sheep.
 He returned to Greece in 1708 and become the first director of the Ierospoudasterion, a new school founded in Kastoria in Macedonia.
 The benefactor was Georgios Kastriotis, a wealthy Greek from Kastoria, who lived in Wallachia.
 Anthrakites focused on teaching contemporary European philosophy and mathematics.

 In 1710, he was called to take over the management of the Kyritzi School in Kastoria.
-At the institution, he taught Mathematics, Elements of Euclid, Sphaerics according to Theodosius, geometry theoretical and practical use of geometric instruments.
+At the institution, he taught mathematics, Elements of Euclid, Spherics of Theodosius, geometry theoretical and practical use of geometric instruments.
 He also taught micrometry, altitude, surface metering, geodesy, iconography, choreography, stereometry, holometry, and sometimes trigonometry.
 He taught the study of spheres, astrolabe, geography, and optics.
-Anthrakites was an educational pioneer.
-He became extremely popular very fast.
-He tried to break barriers.
+Anthrakites was an educational pioneer and became extremely popular very fast.
 The Galileo affair of 1633 was the persecution of Galileo Galilei involving Greek scholar Corydalleus's professor Cesare Cremonini.
 The issue dealt with the disbelief in heliocentrism.

 The Catholic education as well as the Greek education was centered around Neo-Aristotelian philosophy.
 In the Greek community, this was widely known as Korydalism.
 Anthrakites tried to break barriers and teach modern European philosophy and logic.
-He tried to focus on the new teachings of Descartes and Malebranche while new philosophical ideologies were suspect across Europe and banned in some countries.
-Descarte was poisoned by a Catholic missionary who opposed his religious views.
+He tried to focus on the new teachings of Descartes and Malebranche while new philosophical doctrines were suspect across Europe and banned in some countries.
 Anthrakites fame gathered a huge following.
 Some of his students included Eugenios Voulgaris, Sevastos Leontiadis and Balanos Vasilopoulos.
 Balanos Vasilopoulos published Anthrakites mathematical notes in 1749.
 They were used in Greek textbooks for years to come.
 In his book The Way of Mathematics, later edited and re-printed by his student Balanos Vasilopoulos, Anthrakites referred to the Copernican heliocentric system, although he supported the geocentric system.